 "I'm so excited to be able to see my grandchildren again, and while we may have to keep our distance, it's another step closer to being able to hug them again eventually."
 FruityGran

 Yes.
-Since 4th July grandparent households are able to meet up in any setting with that of their grandchildren's household.
+Grandparent households are able to meet up in any setting with that of their grandchildren's household, as long as the number doesn't exceed six people.
 But social distancing must still be observed.
 At the moment only grandparents who live on their own and form bubbles with their grandchildren's households are allowed to relax social distancing guidelines - allowing them to hug their grandchildren.
 For those who live a great distance away it also means that they are able to make the journey and stay overnight.
 For some, whose families have welcomed new additions during this time, this will be especially poignant.

 As mentioned above, the government has announced that from the 4th July grandparents will be able to resume childcare duties.

 There is concern on the Gransnet forums about the health risks of providing childcare One gransnetter said: "I would love to get back into regular childcare (guidelines permitting) but with my grandchildren back in nursery or school in a week or two, I'm nervous about the risks we run when we have no idea who they'll have been in contact with."